codecresta/php-rtl/Readme.txt

 to pass data to a Twig template.
 There are also functions for managing PHP session variables in relation to the variables array.

-Here is an example PHP script called profile.php that uses RTL:
+Here is an example PHP script called "profile.php" that uses RTL:
 <?php
 	require "lib.php";
 	$action = renderEditPage(getBaseName(), ["about", "dt_of_birth", "gender",